May 19 2017: Project reaches 14,000 members.

-Mar 3 2015: A major clean-up and re-categorization of individuals by subgroupings has commenced.
+Mar 03 2015: A major clean-up and re-categorization of individuals by subgroupings has commenced.
+There is now a one for one correspondence of major SNP validated subgroupings to major subclade of R1b projects.

 Mar 01 2014: FTDNA has started to delivery Big Y results.